 Guatape, which is arguably Colombia's most colourful town, is located just 2 short hours from the city of Medellin.
 The town is most famous for La Piedra, a rock which soars above the town and offers incredible views of the regions flooded valley and man-made islands.
 A lot of people only go to Guatape as a day trip from the city, however, there is so much more to this little town than "The Rock".
 There are waterfalls to explore and viewpoints to hike to, a whole host of different adventures await there.

-We spent 2 weeks in Guatape and absolutely loved it, we done everything there was to do and have pulled together this complete guide to Guatape.
-Where to sleep, what to eat and all the things to do!
-And, most importantly, where you can find the best coffee in all of Guatape!
+We spent 2 weeks in Guatape and absolutely loved it, we done everything there was to do and have pulled together this complete guide to Guatape which includes the best things to do, what to see, what to eat, where to sleep and most importantly, where you can find the best coffee in all of Guatape!

 the best things to do in guatape